bpg/terraform-provider-proxmox/docs/index.md

 fields.
 Note that the target node is identified by the `node` argument in the resource, and may be different from the Proxmox API endpoint.
-Please refer to the section below for all the available arguments in the `ssh` block.
+Please refer to the "Argument Reference" section below for all the available arguments in the `ssh` block.

 #### Node IP address used for SSH connection

-In order to make the SSH connection, the provider needs to know the IP address of the node specified in the resource.
+In order to make the SSH connection, the provider needs to know the IP address of the target node.
 The provider will attempt to resolve the node name to an IP address using Proxmox API to enumerate the node network interfaces, and use the first one that is not a loopback interface.
 In some cases this may not be the desired behavior, for example when the node has